Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

-For the bandit settings, we define a separation parameter $\delta = \min_{j\neq j'} \abs*{\E[R_j]/w_j-\E[R_{j'}]/w_{j'}}$; this is only for our bounds, and is not known to the algorithm. \begin{theorem}[Contextual Bandits with Knapsacks] Assuming the reward distributions are sub-Gaussian, compared to an offline benchmark which has full information of arriving types and the reward distributions (but not the actual rewards), in the full feedback setting, \rabbi obtains regret that depends only on the primitives $(n,\vp,\vr,\vw,\delta)$ and is independent of the horizon length $T$ and knapsack capacity $B$. \end{theorem} The last result can also be used as a black-box for the censored feedback setting to get an $O(\log T)$ regret guarantee.
-The statement of the result (\cref{cor:learning}) requires some building blocks that we introduce in \cref{sec:bandits}.
+For the bandit settings, we define a separation parameter $\delta = \min_{j\neq j'} \abs*{\E[R_j]/w_j-\E[R_{j'}]/w_{j'}}$; this is only for our bounds, and is not known to the algorithm. \begin{theorem}[Knapsack with Distribution Learning] Assuming the reward distributions are sub-Gaussian, in the full feedback setting, a policy based on the \rabbi framework (\Cref{alg:bandits}) obtains regret that depends only on the primitives $(n,\vp,\vr,\vw,\delta)$ and is independent of the horizon length $T$ and knapsack capacity $B$. \end{theorem} The last result can also be used as a black-box for the censored feedback setting to get an $O(\log T)$ regret guarantee (see \cref{cor:learning} in \cref{sec:bandits}).

-We provide explicit regret bounds for each of the above results in terms of the problem primitives.
-Note however that the algorithms in \cref{theo:reg_probing,theo:reg_learning,theo:reg_pricing} enjoy \emph{constant-regret} guarantees -- in particular, they imply they are near optimal (up to additive constants) in any regime where $T,B$ scale, keeping other problem primitives fixed.